trbehera/docs/docs/protocol-specification/protocol-description.md

 !!!
 Note
     The operation is HMAC-SHA-256[key, value], so the zero argument above indicates a HMAC with key of zero (0).
-Since HMAC keys are zero padded (See ), this should be sufficient to generate a consistent HMAC operation.
+Since HMAC keys are zero padded, this should be sufficient to generate a consistent HMAC operation.

 The above strings are ASCII with no terminator character (that is, C ‘&bsol;000’ terminator is not included).